microsoft/onnxruntime/docs/tutorials/ort-format-model/overview.md

 # Overview

-ORT format model is a pre-optimized ONNX model used in ONNX Runtime Mobile and ONNX Runtime Web, which use a special build of ONNX Runtime that minimizes the binary size and reduces memory usage.
-The special build does this primarily by only including specified operators and types in the build, and by saving the ONNX model to an internal format ('ORT format model').
+ORT format model is a pre-optimized ONNX model used to run with a custom ORT build that minimizes the binary size and reduces memory usage for client side inference including Mobile and Web.
+The custom build does this primarily by only including specified operators and types in the build, and by saving the ONNX model to an internal format ('ORT format model').
+Both ONNX Runtime Mobile and ONNX Runtime Web now utilize ORT format and minimal build for optimized inference.

-An ONNX model must be converted to an ORT format model to be used with ONNX Runtime Mobile or ONNX Runtime Web.
+An ONNX model must be converted to an ORT format model to be used with minimal build in ONNX Runtime Mobile or ONNX Runtime Web.

 ![Steps to build for mobile platforms](../../../images/mobile.png){:width="60%"}